WooCommerce checkout validation is essential for ensuring a smooth order process and efficient order management.

 So you’re always at risk of collecting incorrect phone numbers, which can result in delivery issues and failed orders.

-Later in this blog, we will share how to validate each field in line validation and also validate phone nubmber for chosen country.
+Later in this blog, we will share how to validate each field in line validation and also validate the phone number for the chosen country.

 In this section, we’ll show you how to create an inline WooCommerce checkout validation for a smoother shopping experience.
 Plus, add phone field validation with automatic country flag and prefix.